 By Banner Wyoming Medical Center Sep 23, 2021

 This year, it’s more important than ever to get your flu shot.

-- Saturday, Oct.
-10: At Sage Primary Care, 1020 S. Conwell St. (307) 265-8300
+Both clinics will be held at Sage Primary Care, 1020 S. Conwell St. Call (307) 265-8300 with questions.

 Late September through November is prime time for vaccination against the flu virus for people living in Wyoming where the flu season is typically later to start than in other areas of the country.

 - It is possible have flu, as well as other respiratory illnesses, and COVID-19 at the same time.
 Some of the symptoms of flu and COVID-19 are similar, making it hard to tell the difference between them based on symptoms alone.

 - Getting a flu vaccine will not protect against COVID-19, however flu vaccination has many other important benefits.
 There is no evidence that getting a flu vaccination increases your risk of getting sick from COVID-19.

 - You can get a COVID-19 vaccine and other vaccines during the same time period.
 You no longer need to wait 14 days between vaccinations.
 Experience with other vaccines has shown that the way our bodies develop protection, known as an immune response, after getting vaccinated and possible side effects of vaccines are generally the same when given alone or with other vaccines.

 - People with suspected or confirmed COVID-19 should postpone their vaccination until they have recovered.
 Speak to your doctor about the best timing for vaccination for your personal health status.